Commerce Exam > Commerce Notes > Economics Class 11 > Passage Based Questions: Theory of Consumer Behaviour

 Ans:

-• The demand function represents the relationship between the quantity of a good and its price when other factors are held constant.
+• The demand function represents the relationship between the quantity demanded of a good and its price, holding other factors constant.

-• The demand curve is a graphical representation of this function, showing how the quantity demanded changes in response to price variations.
+• The demand curve is the graphical representation of this function, showing how quantity demanded changes as price changes.

 Q2: How do changes in price impact the demand curve, and what kind of movement occurs along the curve?